-The way you reward, sustain, and promote your workers impacts how productive your organization is, how adaptive it is to environmental changes, and how long staff stay.
+The way you reward, sustain, and promote your workers impacts how productive your organization is, how adaptive it is to environmental changes, and how long staff stays.

 Retaining the right staff for your organization requires: